RobTillaart/TSL235R/README.md

 # TSL235R

-Arduino library for the TSL235R light to frequency convertor
+Arduino library for the TSL235R light to frequency convertor.

 ## Description

-This library does not measure the frequency but has some functionsto compensate e.g. for wavelength.
+This library does not measure the frequency but has some functions to compensate e.g. for wavelength and voltage used.

 The library is not tested extensively yet.

+The sensor operating voltage is between 2.7 and 5.5 max.

+For measurements below 1uW/cm2 one bests measures for multiple seconds Above 1 uW/cm2 1 second or shorter is OK.

+Note that for longer and shorter measurements than 1 second one must convert the value to Hz, which is the nr of pulses in 1 second.

-## Connector
+## Connection

 ```
 // PIN 1 - GND